dyozie/pivotal-hd-docs/content/getting-started/pivotalhd-vm.md

 ##Installing the VM ##

-*	Download the VM (compressed) from: _LOCATION_
+*	Download the VM (compressed) from [this page](http://www.gopivotal.com/pivotal-products/data/pivotal-hd)
-* 	Uncompress using 7z: `7za x ~/VMWare/PIVHDSNE_102_VM.7z`
+* Uncompress using 7z: `7za x ~/Downloads/PIVHDSNE_VM.7z`
 *	7z can be obtained here: `http://www.7-zip.org/`
-*	Start the VM by double-clicking the .vmx file within the newly-created `PIVHDSNE_102_VM` directory
+*	Start the VM by double-clicking the .vmx file within the newly-created `PIVHDSNE_VM` directory
-*	Once the VM is booted, log in to the "gpadmin" user account using the password "password" (note: this is also the root password)
+*	Once the VM is booted, you should be automatically logged in as user "gpadmin"
+* The password for both the "root" and "gpadmin" accounts is "password"
 *	Once logged in, you can start up the Firefox web browser to see the Command Center UI at `http://localhost:5000/` since Command Center is started automatically at boot time.
-*       Login to the Command Center "gpadmin" as user and "gpadmin" as password
+*       Login to the Command Center using "gpadmin" as user and "gpadmin" as password
-*	Start Pivotal HD and HAWQ using the `~/Desktop/start_piv_hd.sh` script
+*	Start Pivotal HD and HAWQ using the `~/Desktop/start_all.sh` script
-*	Stop Pivotal HD and HAWQ using the `~/Desktop/stop_piv_hd.sh` script
+*	Stop Pivotal HD and HAWQ using the `~/Desktop/stop_all.sh` script

 ##How to use this VM: ##